gruz/multi-tenancy-voyager-tries/README.md

         }
     }
 }

 EOF

 composer dump-autoload
 php artisan db:seed --class=HostnamesTableSeeder

-# Finally install system voyager with dummy data.
+# Install system voyager with dummy data.
 We need dummy data to have some fallback data for tenants,
 # if they use dummy as well.
 php artisan voyager:install --with-dummy

 # Create a controller for the system Voyager to manage tenants
 cat << 'EOF' > app/Http/Controllers/VoyagerTenantsController.php
 <?php

 namespace App\Http\Controllers;

 use App\Tenant;
 use Hyn\Tenancy\Environment;
 use Illuminate\Http\Request;